akyeshi/blackjack/README.md

 1. Click the "Deal" button to receive your initial cards.

-2. Choose to "Hit" to receive another card, "Stand" to keep your current hand, or "Double Down" to double your bet and receive one more card.
+2. Choose to "Hit" to receive another card, "Stand" to keep your current hand.

 3. The dealer will then play their hand according to the game rules.